wlmchen/learn.theyei/README.md

 # yei-training-portal
-Training portal for the Youth Economics Initiative.
+This is the training portal for the Youth Economics Initiative.